korby/deployer/README.md

 Deployer logs all commands performed and their returns.
 Logs are in your project directory in "logs/"

 ## Tasks
 Tasks are commands executed on remote servers.
-They must reside in text files (whithout shebang), all commands inside a file must end with ";"
+They must reside in text files (whithout shebang) : one command per line, each line ended with ";"

 A) Tasks common
 Usefull for many projects they are stored in Deployer itself.
 If you prefix a task with "tasks-common" Deployer will look for it inside its own directory "tasks-common".